This article is also available on Medium.

 To implement the “alive” flag in our

-UnitManager and have a specific behavior in the
+UnitManager and have a specific behaviour in the

 BuildingManager, we will use virtual and override methods.
 We saw that in C# and OOP programming more generally (at least the way it’s done nowadays…), the idea of inheritance is very important.
 Two consequences of this approach are: